Best wireless plans for international travel 2026

 Reasons to avoid

 The plan also offers a bunch of international benefits that may sound familiar if you compare them with T-Mobile's Experience Beyond plan.
-I'm talking about unlimited texts, and 50GB of high-speed data (then 256Kbps) in more than 200 destinations worldwide, and free calls, texts, and data in Mexico and Canada.
-Use a 5G-compatible Android phone and you can even enjoy 5G service in over 90 of the aforementioned countries.
+I'm talking about unlimited texts, and 50GB high-speed data (then 256 kbps) access in more than 200 destinations worldwide, and free calls, texts, and data in Mexico and Canada.
+Use a 5G-compatible Android phone and you can even enjoy 5G service in several countries around the globe.

-Google Fi's Unlimited Premium plan starts at $65 per month (prior to taxes and fees) for a single line, but you can save some cash by adding a maximum of four lines with your account.
+Google Fi's Unlimited Premium plan starts at $65 per month (prior to taxes and fees) for a single line, but you can save some cash by adding a maximum of five lines with your account.
 All said and done, it's a pretty reasonable price for what you're getting, as long as you don't rack up costs overseas with the $0.20/minute phone calls.

 How to choose

-There are plenty of great phone plans for folks who regularly travel abroad, but that doesn't mean that there's a one-size-fits-all solution.
-Before you settle on a plan, it's important to consider your needs as a device user, your budget, and of course, your destination of choice.
+There are plenty of great phone plans for people who regularly travel abroad, but that doesn't mean there's a one-size-fits-all solution.
+Before you settle on a plan, it's very important to consider your requirements as a device user, your budget, and of course, your destination(s) of choice.

 If you can't get coverage from within your destination of choice, you could also look into your carrier's Wi-Fi calling policy.
-Wi-Fi is readily available in majority of the countries across the globe, and if you don't frequently send texts or use data while traveling, it could be sufficient for your needs abroad.
+Wi-Fi is readily available in majority of the countries across the globe, and if you don't frequently send texts or use data while traveling, it could be sufficient for your needs while abroad.

-Another piece of advice I'd offer is to watch out for how carriers describe their international coverage.
+Another piece of advice I'd like to offer is to watch out for how carriers describe their international coverage.
 For example, there's a big difference between "free calls in XX countries" and "free calls to XX countries".
-Both are useful, but they mean very different things.
+Both are useful but mean very different things.
 The former will allow you to make calls from inside another country, while the latter means that you can only call to the other countries from inside the United States.
 It may seem like an obvious distinction, but it's easy to get mixed up if you aren't careful.

 Lastly, it's very important to remember that most wireless carriers have a la carte international coverage, so you may not need to switch to an entirely new plan to use your provider's network overseas.
 Verizon, for instance, offers its TravelPass in over 210 countries worldwide.
-It costs just $12 per day and can easily be activated on any of the carrier's data plans just for the duration of your trip.
+It costs just $12 per day and can easily be activated on any of the carrier's data plans just for the duration of your upcoming travel.

 Get the latest news from Android Central, your trusted companion in the world of Android